Who we are

 Through employee development and review discussions, staff have the opportunity to seek feedback on their individual performance, as well as set goals and objectives for the year ahead.

 We invest in innovation and excellence in learning and teaching.
-Focusing on key areas significant to CSU's mission, we support the development of research expertise.
+Focusing on key areas significant to Charles Sturt's mission, we support the development of research expertise.
 We continually improve our learning and teaching through a strong evaluation framework and support for the development of academic capability.

 Staff in the spotlight